 This Intergenerational Seminar will take a broad and intersectional view of working towards justice – we hope that our Planning Committee will reflect the diversity of identities that exist in our world.
 Candidates who are Black, Indigenous, people of color, Hispanic/Latinx, LGBTQ+, and people with disabilities are encouraged to apply.

-- Spring Seminar Deans: The Seminar Staff includes one Adult Dean (one-year position) and two Youth Deans (2-year position) who serve as leaders of youth programming during the seminar and key members of the Seminar Planning Committee.
-Typically, all fees for Deans, including registration, travel, food, and lodging are covered by UU@UN.
-We are committed to equitably adapting this for a virtual setting.
-Applications for Dean are closed.
+- Spring Seminar Youth Deans: The Seminar Staff includes one Adult Dean and two Youth Deans (2-year position) who serve as leaders of youth programming during the seminar and key members of the Seminar Planning Committee.
+All fees for Youth Deans, including registration, travel, food, and lodging are covered by UU@UN.
+Applications for Youth Dean are being accepted through July 7, 2021.

 - Spring Seminar Planning Committee: (Position open to youth or adults!)
 In the months leading up to the Spring Seminar, our Planning Committee convenes via video conference call in teams to determine and coordinate the events of the Spring Seminar.
 Registration fees covered by UU@UN.
-Applications for the 2021 Planning Committee are being accepted through August 9, 2021.
+Applications for the 2022 Planning Committee are being accepted through August 9, 2021.